-- \ Shares owned represent less than 1 percent of the outstanding shares of such class of stock. - (1) The shares listed for each of the executive officers and directors represent his or her direct or indirect beneficial ownership of Class A Common Shares. - (2) The shares listed for each of the executive officers and directors include Class A Common Shares underlying restricted share units that are convertible within 60 days of January 31, 2019, and have no additional vesting requirements. - (3) None of the shares listed for any officer or director is pledged as security for any obligation. - (4) Mr. Barmonde, Ms. La Dow and Mr. Scagliotti are Signatories to the Scripps Family Agreement.
-See "Report on the Security Ownership of Certain Beneficial Owners" above and "Related Party Transactions-Scripps Family Agreement" below. - (5) In addition to the shares listed, the director defers a portion of his or her director fees in a "phantom shares" account.
+Shares owned represent less than 1 percent of the outstanding shares of such class of stock.

+(1) The shares listed for each of the executive officers and directors represent his or her direct or indirect beneficial ownership of Class A Common Shares.

+(2) The shares listed for each of the executive officers and directors include Class A Common Shares underlying restricted share units that are convertible within 60 days of January 29, 2021, and have no additional vesting requirements.

+(3) None of the shares listed for any officer or director is pledged as security for any obligation.

+(4) Mr. Barmonde, Ms. La Dow and Mr. Scagliotti are Signatories to the Scripps Family Agreement.
+See "Report on the Security Ownership of Certain Beneficial Owners" above and "Related Party Transactions-Scripps Family Agreement" below.

+(5) In addition to the shares listed, the director deferred a portion of his or her director fees in a "phantom shares" account.
 These "phantom shares" have no voting or other rights.
-Mr. Hayden has 83,553 phantom shares and has chosen payment in cash rather than payment in Class A Common Shares.
-Mr. Boehne has 12,771 and Ms. Williams has 39,780 phantom shares and both have elected payment in Class A Common Shares. - (6) Includes shares held by the Anne M. La Dow Trust under agreement dated 10/27/2011, of which Ms. La Dow is trustee. - (7) The shares listed include shares beneficially owned by one executive officer who is not named individually.
+Mr. Hayden has 86,314 phantom shares and has chosen payment in cash rather than payment in Class A Common Shares.
+Mr. Boehne has 34,273 and Ms. Williams has 41,094 phantom shares and both have elected payment in Class A Common Shares.

-REPORT ON THE BOARD OF DIRECTORS AND ITS COMMITTEES
+(6) Includes shares held by the Anne M. La Dow Trust under agreement dated 10/27/2011, of which Ms. La Dow is trustee.

+(7) The shares listed include shares beneficially owned by five executive officers who are not named individually.

+Prohibition of Hedging and Pledging

+Directors, officers and other employees who routinely have access to material non-public information are prohibited from (i) purchasing financial instruments (including prepaid variable forward contracts, equity swaps, collars, and exchange funds), or (ii) otherwise engaging in transactions (including "short sales" and arrangements involving a non-recourse pledge of securities), that hedge or offset, or are designed to hedge or offset, any decrease in the market value of Class A Common Shares granted to them by the Company as part of their compensation, or held (directly or indirectly) by them.

+Report on the Board of Directors and its Committees

-2018 Board Meetings
+2020 Board Meetings

-During 2018, the Board held four regularly scheduled meetings and three telephonic meetings.
-All directors attended at least 75 percent of the meetings of the Board and of the committees on which they served during 2018.
+During 2020, the Board held four regularly scheduled meetings and four telephonic meetings.
+All directors attended at least 75 percent of the meetings of the Board and of the committees on which they served during 2020.